St George's Church, Leeds

-St George's Church, Leeds is a Church of England parish church based in the centre of Leeds, West Yorkshire, England.
+St George's Church, Leeds is a Church of England parish church in the centre of Leeds, West Yorkshire, England.
 The church building is near to Leeds General Infirmary.
-Although based in the city centre, the congregation is drawn from all parts of the city, including a large student congregation.
+It is a church in the Deanery of North West Leeds.
+Although based in the city centre, the congregation is drawn from all parts of the city, including some student congregation.

-The current staff team includes the rector Lizzy Woolf, associate rectors Eve Ridgeway and Adrian Smith, curate Julia Wilkins, and John Walker.
-Jon Swales leads the Lighthouse community.
+The current staff team includes the rector Lizzy Woolf, associate rectors Eve Ridgeway and Adrian Smith.

 Services

 Regular services at St George's occur at 10:30 am and 6:30 pm on Sundays with other activities throughout the week.
 The 10:30 am service is a large family congregation, with provision for children's ministry.
 The 6:30 pm service is a congregation aimed at students and young professionals, with a focus on biblical teaching and musical worship.
 St George's sets itself firmly within the Charismatic Evangelical wing of the Church of England.

-There are also additional congregations, St George's Community Church and The Lighthouse.
-Community Church holds services at 10:30 am on Sunday mornings at Parkdale Hall for those residents in the parish.
-The Lighthouse holds services after Sunday lunch in St George's Crypt aimed at those on the margins of society (esp. addicts, ex-prisoners, homeless and others).

 The other church in the parish of St George from 2021 is Holy Trinity Boar Lane which will be reopened a new ministry focused on weekdays city centre workers.
 St George's clergy also lead St Augustine's Church, Wrangthorn in the parish of Woodhouse and Wrangthorn through a shared benefice, where there is a particular focus on drawing a larger congregation from the large student population in the area.
 St George's is a resource church, tasked with growing the congregation at other churches by sending teams to plant churches.
 St Paul’s Ireland Wood had a team of 48 sent from St George's in January 2018 and small teams were also sent to St Paul’s Shadwell and St Peter’s Morley; there is a further plant is commencing at Bramhope St Giles from 2022.